sashimii/react-starteroni/src/client/components/ui/README.md

-This folder is meant for strictly functional ui components that serve as building blocks
+This folder is meant for strictly functional components that serve as building blocks of the UI.